sigmasigmaiota/fall2026/README.md

 | BLANK | Not asked or Missing | 13,400 | | |

-Use the `table()` function to get a frequency table of the data in the `HEIGHT3` column in the code chunk below.
 Given the information in the table above, what range of values would you say are in feet and inches in column `HEIGHT3`?
 What range of values would you say are in centimeters?
 View the documentation for `table()` by clicking [**here.**](https://www.rdocumentation.org/packages/base/versions/3.6.2/topics/table)